rocky-linux/documentation/docs/guides/network/openbgpd_bgp_router.md

 The above lines mean the following:

 * The `AS` line contains your BGP AS number.
 * The `router-id` line contains your BGP router ID.
-This is an IPv4 address, but can be a dummy value if you are doing IPv6-only BGP.
+This is an IPv4 address but can be a dummy value if you are doing IPv6-only BGP.
 * The `listen on` line tells which interfaces to listen to.
 We should listen on all interfaces speaking BGP.
 * The `network` lines add the networks we want to advertise.
 * The `allow to ebgp prefix` line adds [RFC8212](https://datatracker.ietf.org/doc/html/rfc8212) compliance for routing security.
-This is required by some hosting companies such as BuyVM.
+Some hosting companies, such as BuyVM, require this.
 * The `neighbor` blocks specify each IPv4 and IPv6 peer.
 * The `remote-as` line specifies the upstream's AS number.
 * The `announce IPv4` line specifies whether we should announce `unicast` IPv4 routes or `none`.
 This should be `none` on an IPv6 upstream.